micahbow/liftVectr/README.md

 1. Open BLELoggerTest.ino within the Arduino IDE.
 2. Install the ArduinoBLE library in Tools->Library Manager->Search:"ArduinoBLE" and click install for the latest version.
-3. Install the Arduino Mbed OS Nano Boards package in Tools->Board->Boards Manager->Search: "Arduino Mbed OS Nano" and click install.
+3. Install the ArduinoBLE library in Tools->Library Manager->Search:"Seeed Arduino LSM6DS3" and click install for the latest version.
-4. Press the Upload (arrow) button to compile and upload to the board, ensuring it is plugged in and recognized under the correct COM port in Tools->Port
+4. Install the Seeed nRF52 mbed-enabled Boards package in Tools->Board->Boards Manager->Search: "Seeed nRF52 mbed-enabled" and click install.
-5. Restart the board by pressing the on-board reset button once.
+5. Press the Upload (arrow) button to compile and upload to the board, ensuring it is plugged in and recognized under the correct COM port in Tools->Port
 6. Start the main program under debug mode by opening the Serial Terminal in Tools->Serial Monitor.
 The device is now advertising to pair.